tmalbonph/grunt-swagger-tools/README.md

 This software is a [NodeJS](https://nodejs.org) application.

-It is intended to use for rapid testing and validation of [Swagger Specification file](https://) with the help of [Swagger tool](https://github.com/apigee-127/swagger-tools)
+It is intended to use for rapid testing and validation of Swagger Specification [version 1.2](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) and [version 2.0](https://github.com/reverb/swagger-spec/blob/master/versions/2.0.md) with the help of [Swagger tool](https://github.com/apigee-127/swagger-tools) .

 It is design to be run with [npm](https://www.npmjs.org/package/npm) using `npm run-script {XXXX};` where XXXX is one of demo, test, nolog.